mehulagg/gitlab/doc/api/graphql/reference/index.md

 ### `JobID`

-A `CommitStatusID` is a global ID.
+A `JobID` is a global ID.
 It is encoded as a string.

-An example `CommitStatusID` is: `"gid://gitlab/CommitStatus/1"`.
+An example `JobID` is: `"gid://gitlab/CommitStatus/1"`.

 ### `JsonString`